z-zang/lm-code-intro-react-router-fakelandia/docs/activity_3.md

 1️⃣ Display an error message from `message` if `success` is `false`

 2️⃣ If `success` is `true` and `justTalked` is `false`, i.e. it's a real confession, you should add the confession data to your list of misdemeanours so this new crime is visible on the misdemeanours page.
 (NB: the server does not save this data so if you hit F5 it will be lost.
 That's okay!)

+🤔 You may notice that the returned data isn't _quite_ the same data type as the result from GETting misdemeanours.
+It's up to you how you handle this little inconsistency while meeting the requirements.

 3️⃣ If `justTalked` is `true`, you don't have to do anything.